rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > in someone's technical life.
 >
 > We deliberately use calendar time for this question to gauge how "serious" the
-> programmers use of Rust is.
+> programmer's use of Rust is.
 This does mean that we will group together, for example,
 > those who program once a week but always in Rust and those who program daily but
 > use Rust once a week.